notagoat/Ebooker/README.md

 5. markovprinter.py
 Runs the script, like it will be run in tweeter.py but does not post it to twitter

-For this code to run the API details must be added to apiconfig.py and the username set in scraper.py must be changed to the targetted user:
+For this code to run the API details must be added to apiconfig.py and the username set in scraper.py must be changed to the targeted user:

 ```python
 for status in limithandler(tweepy.Cursor(api.user_timeline, screen_name="#PutUsernameHere").items()):